-The issuance of initial warrant B was approved on 22 October 2019 by the extraordinary general meeting of shareholders and is not yet exercised by Gilead at 30 June 2020.
-The fair value measurement of this financial liability is categorized as level 3 in the fair value hierarchy.
+The issuance of initial warrant B was approved on 22 October 2019 by the extraordinary general meeting of shareholders and is not yet exercised by Gilead at 30 September 2020.
 Initial warrant B has been valued on the basis of a Longstaff-Schwartz Monte Carlo model.
 The input data used in the model were derived from market observations (volatility, discount rate and share price) and from management estimates (number of shares to be issued and applied discount for lack of marketability).
-The recognized fair value loss of €21.1 million was mainly the result of an increase in the implied volatility of our share price between 31 December 2019 and 30 June 2020.
-The fair value of the financial liability related to the initial warrant B amounted to €27.3 million on 30 June 2020 and was presented as a current financial instrument.
+The recognized fair value loss of $\epsilon$ 8.1 million was mainly the result of an increase in the implied volatility of our share price as well as its evolution between 31 December 2019 and 30 September 2020.
+The fair value of the financial liability related to the initial warrant B amounted to $\epsilon$ 14.3 million on 30 September 2020 and was presented as a current financial instrument.